joeytwiddle/sexy_scroller.vim/README.md

 sexy_scroller.vim - Smooth animation of the cursor and the page whenever they move, with easing.
 By joeytwiddle, inspired by Terry Ma's smooth_scroll.vim (although there are many others)

+Usually when you scroll the buffer or motion to a different part of the document, Vim will jump there immediately.
+But with SexyScroller, Vim will scroll to the new position smoothly.
+As well as looking pretty, this provides you with visual feedback about the distance you have travelled.

 == Options ==

 Instead of specifying the scrolling *speed*, SexyScroller asks you to